Staff Profile:Dr Ruth Evans

 - Sibling relationships and child- and youth-headed households in East Africa

 - Childhood, care and migration in the UK

 - Social exclusion/ inclusion and the participation of marginalised groups in research and policy

-Ruth currently supervises research students in the field of geographies of care, disability and family relationships:
+Ruth is interested in supervising research students on gender and intergenerational relations and care or land politics.
+She currently supervises research students in the field of geographies of care, disability and family relationships: